PeterCamilleri/CX16/tools/README.md

 The initial work on the CX16 project will be done with the [cc65](https://cc65.github.io/) tool chain.
 There are many reasons that I have made this my choice.
-The assembler (ca65) supports macros, the 65C02 (among others) and it comes with a linker (ld65) which breaks the tyranny of absolute object code.
-Besides it's open-sourced and free!
+The assembler (ca65) supports macros, the 65C02 (among others) and it comes with a linker (ld65) which breaks the tyranny of absolute object code and the sim65 simulator that allows me to test my code easily.
+Besides all of that, it's open-sourced and free!

 The tool chain may change at some point.
 In any event I will may provide some